Beach O' Pines: Noble v Alley

 Restrictive covenants were inserted by the developer in the deeds of transfer that limited ownership to the properties inside Beach O' Pines based upon ethnic origin until August 1962.
-In April 1948, Bernard Wolf signed an agreement to buy a cottage property in the community.
+In April 1948, Bernard Wolf attempted to buy a cottage in the community.
 A title search of the property by his lawyer revealed the restrictive covenant in the original property deed, that provided that the land could never be sold, used, occupied, or rented "by any person of the Jewish, Hebrew, Semitic, Negro or coloured race or blood", and he applied to the courts to have it removed.

 The application was dismissed by Justice Schroeder, who held that the covenant was valid and enforceable.
 The covenant was upheld by the Ontario Court of Appeal.

-It was subsequently overturned however by the Supreme Court of Canada in a vote of six to one in Noble v Alley because the language used in the text was ambiguous.
+However, it was finally overturned by the Supreme Court of Canada in a vote of six to one in Noble v Alley, holding that the clause was void for uncertainty: the precise meaning of its stipulations about "race or blood" could not be determined.

 On July 11, 2021, the Beach O' Pines Association membership unanimously approved a Statement of Diversity & Inclusion: